 "Seeking liberty and truth above suppression and mendacity!"

-Here you can find some of the lawsuits against Donald J. Trump.
-We may never know all of Donald J. Trump legal issues because he hides them with Non-Disclosure Agreements (NDAs), false names and fixers.
+Here you will find a short list of the lawsuits against Donald J. Trump.
+We may never know all of Donald J. Trump legal issues because he hides them with Non-Disclosure Agreements (NDAs), threats, false names and fixers.
 The more you know the better informed you will be to make your own determination on Donald J. Trump.

 A Short List of Legal Issues of Donald J. Trump: